Tecate/fos/README.md

 This is a window application.
 You can write html directly inside of it.
 Or you can make something more complex and add a fos-bar -> fos-menu -> fos-menu-item and a fos-panel inside of it.
 Each fos-menu-item controls a fos-panel.

 **custom attributes**
-*title* - String - Sets the title displayed on top of the window.
+*fostitle* - String - Sets the title displayed on top of the window.

 ### fos-bar